Skip to main content

 Publications

-Detection of Breast Cancer-Specific Extracellular Vesicles with Fiber-Optic SPR Biosensor
+Detection of Breast Cancer-Specific Extracellular Vesicles with Fiber-Optic Biosensor

 Yildizhan et al. (2023) International Journal of Molecular Sciences DOI: 10.3390/ijms24043764